 Find free or low-cost taster sessions around England with England Golf, or in Scotland with the Scottish Golf Union.
 In Wales, Golf Development Wales runs New2Golf.
 The Golfing Union of Ireland also has golf tips for beginners.

 Discover your nearest outdoor table and play for free with Table Tennis England, Table Tennis Wales, Table Tennis Scotland or Table Tennis Ireland.

 Just Play provides regular kickabouts without the commitment of a league.
 Find out more about Just Play in England, Just Play in Scotland.
 In Wales, find a club in your area with the Welsh Football Trust.
 Meanwhile, the Walking Football Association aims to get men and women aged over 50 active and involved in football.
 Check out their website for information on clubs and sessions in the UK and Ireland.

 Discover your nearest league, many of which are free, with Rounders England.
 If you're in Ireland, learn to play GAA Rounders.

-Run Together has over 2,500 beginners running groups across the country.
+Run Together has over 2,500 beginners running groups across England.
 These are ideal if you’re looking to add a social element to your running, and they offer advice and support from a group leader.
 You can walk, jog or run and benefit from the motivation and safety of a group of like-minded people.